PJ Harvey

 Rating = 7

 A lot of people apparently love this one, and I like it too but it sounds just like Heart!
 Radio-friendly professionally sung major labelly produced friendly pop rock.
 Chimey guitars, echo on the voice, all ready for your Dad to enjoy in his Camaro on the way home from work at the cracker factory.
 And this is fine and dandy while the songs are good (the first four songs are awesome - track 3 is a goddamned GAMELAN!!!!
-Are you part of me on this????).
-But side two craps out something fierce with a bunch of lame macho pussy rock (is there anything worse than a macho pussy?
-Smoking a big ol' cigar and throwing hunting knives at you as you attempt to make sex?) with boring riffs and no power to speak of.
+Are you part of me on this?!).
+But side two peters out something fierce, with a bunch of lame macho rock consisting of boring riffs and no power to speak of.
 It ends good though, so never mind all that.

 Reader Comments